Sayed Mustafa Kazemi

-Sayed Mustafa Kazemi (سید مصطفیٰ کاظمی, 1959 – November 6, 2007) from Parwan was a prominent Afghan politician.
-He was one of the leaders and the spokesman for the opposition movement known as the United National Front.
-He was a former minister of commerce in the Afghan Transitional Government.
+Sayed Mustafa Kazemi (سید مصطفیٰ کاظمی, 1959 – November 6, 2007) was an Afghan politician.
+He was born in the Surkhi Parsa District of Parwan Province and later studied business for three years in the University of Isfahan in neighboring Iran.
+In late 2001 he joined the Afghan Interim Administration and became the Minister of Commerce and Industry.
+He was also one of the leaders and the spokesman for the opposition movement known as the United National Front.

 Death

-Kazemi was amongst a delegation of politicians and lawmakers attending a ceremony to reopen a sugar factory on November 6, 2007 in Baghlan, northern Afghanistan, when he was killed in a suicide bomb attack.
+On November 6, 2007, Kazemi was amongst a delegation of politicians and lawmakers attending a ceremony to reopen a sugar factory in the city of Puli Khumri when he was killed in a suicide bomb attack.